SwedbankPay/developer.swedbankpay.com/index.md

                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

-{% include jumbotron.html body="Welcome to the **Swedbank Pay Developer Portal**.
+Welcome to the **Swedbank Pay Developer Portal**.
 Please make your choice of product to integrate below or read on for more general information about Swedbank Pay's API platform.
-If you are new to Swedbank Pay's API Platform, you are strongly advised to **read this entire page to the end**." %}
+If you are new to Swedbank Pay's API Platform, you are strongly advised to **read this entire page to the end**.

 <div class="row">
   <div class="col-12 col-md-6 pt-3 pt-md-0 d-flex">
     <div class="doc-card card card-plain">
       <div class="card-body text-center d-flex flex-column">
         <img src="{{ page.design_guide.version_url }}/img/swedbankpay-logo.svg" alt="Swedbank Pay" height="120">
-        <h2>Checkout</h2>
+        <h3>Checkout</h3>
         <p>Speed up checkout by allowing your customers to check-in with Swedbank Pay and pay with their favorite payment methods through our payment menu.</p>
         <a class="btn btn-guiding btn-outline btn-block mt-auto" href="/checkout/">Checkout Documentation</a>
       </div>